syne-tune/syne-tune/docs/source/index.rst

 What's New?
 -----------

+* Andreas Mueller, co-creator and core contributor to `scikit-learn <https://scikit-learn.org/stable/>`__, used Syne Tune extensively to optimize parameters of a hypernetwork which solves tabular classification tasks faster than state of the art boosted decision tree algorithms.
+Check out the `video <https://www.youtube.com/watch?v=-pAuQSAW5w0>`__.
 * The experimentation framework of Syne Tune, providing an easy access to all the different methods, execution backends, and ways to run many experiments in parallel, is now available in :mod:`syne_tune.experiments`, there is no need to install from